stashed/docs/docs/guides/latest/workloads/deployment.md

 Every 1.0s: kubectl get backupsession -n demo     suaas-appscode: Mon Jun 24 10:23:08 2019

-NAME                           BACKUPCONFIGURATION   PHASE       AGE deployment-backup-1561350125   deployment-backup     Running     30s deployment-backup-1561350125   deployment-backup     Succeeded   63s
+NAME                           BACKUPCONFIGURATION   PHASE       AGE deployment-backup-1561350125   deployment-backup     Succeeded   63s
 ```

 We can see from the above output that the backup session has succeeded.
-Now, we are going to verify that the backed up data has been stored in the backend.
+Now, we are going to verify whether the backed up data has been stored in the backend.

 **Verify Backup:**